-(Right: An un-identified Newfoundland soldier in the trenches at Suvla Bay - from Provincial Archives)
+(Right: No-Man's-Land at Suvla Bay as seen from the Newfoundland positions - from Provincial Archives)

 Many of the commanders chosen were second-rate, had been brought out of retirement, and had little idea of how to fight - let alone of how to win.
 One of the generals at Suvla, apparently, had handed in his resignation during the Campaign and had just gone home.